oneeve8/kobble-data/content/tutorialnarrative3.md

 In previous videos, I showed you how to delete and move while in edit mode.

-There is another way to delete or move items and that is by
+There is another way to delete or move items and that is by long tappingto reveal the cut copy and edit options.

 Item: Cut Copy Edit
 Track: Copy Share
 Channel: Cut Copy Edit Share